DrTimothyAldenDavis/SuiteSparse/RBio/README.txt

 --------------------------------------------------------------------------------

   RBio - MATLAB toolbox for reading/writing sparse matrices in the Rutherford/
-    Boeing format, and for reading/writing problems in the UF Sparse Matrix Collection from/to a set of files in a directory.
+    Boeing format, and for reading/writing problems in the SuiteSparse Matrix Collection from/to a set of files in a directory.

     RBread    - read a sparse matrix from a Rutherford/Boeing file